 Writing about it has given me some peace.
-I struggle internally sometimes – because I don’t like to be seen as week.
+I struggle internally sometimes – because I don’t like to be seen as weak.
 Sometimes I hold it in.
 Like today.
-I was in the car before I remembered the day and it’s significance.
+I was in the car before I remembered the day and its significance.
 On the highway.
 With my husband driving.

 Four long years.
 And I still remember the date every year.
 It’s like a wound that’s healing – but it hurts each time you rip the bandaid off to clean it.

 This year was a good year.
 No surgeries.
 The lawsuit finally got settled a few months ago.
 Not a giant windfall, but enough to keep me comfortable.

 Two weeks ago, I got a steroid injection in my foot.
 So far so good.
 For the first time in four years, I can over-exert myself without paying for it later.